Optiroc/libSFX/README.md

 * Basic system runtime for initialization and interrupt handling.
 * 65816 register size tracking macros to minimize rep/sep instructions (and mental overhead).
 * Full set of memcpy/memset routines for efficiently transferring data to different parts of the system.
-* Some useful data structures with simple allocation and accessor macros (FIFO and FILO are currently implemented).
+* Some useful data structures with allocation and accessor macros (FIFO and FILO are currently implemented).
 * S-SMP communication and SPC playing routines.
 * LZ4 decompression.
 * ROM image validation via [SuperFamicheck](https://github.com/Optiroc/SuperFamicheck).
 * Sublime Text [syntax definitions](./extras/SublimeText).

-Look into the the include files (*.i) in the [libSFX directory](./libSFX/) for full documentation of the library features.
+Look in the the include files (*.i) in the [libSFX directory](./libSFX/) for full documentation of the library features.

 libSFX is developed by David Lindecrantz and distributed under the terms of the [MIT license](./LICENSE).